vakila/mapbox-concatenate-workshop/part-1.md

   - Click the marker icon in the upper left corner (It will say "Draw a point")
   - Click the map location you want
   - In the left sidebar, click "Add property" to add at least two properties:
-    - `title`: A name for the place, e.g. `San Francisco`
+    - `title`: A name for the place, e.g. `Microsoft Lagos`
-    - `description`: A few words or sentence about the place, e.g. `Where I sleep when I'm not traveling for conferences!` You can add additional properties if you want!
+    - `description`: A few words or sentences about the place, e.g. `The building with the pointy white spire & blinking red light at the top.
+You can't miss it!`
+    You can add additional properties if you want!
 - Click "Save" to save your dataset
 - Click "Export" and then "Export to new tileset" to convert the dataset to a new tileset we can use in the next step